 Understanding Amazon.com's Unusual Options Activity

-Amazon.com (NASDAQ:AMZN) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $3615.65 following the option alert.
+On Wednesday, shares of Amazon.com (NASDAQ:AMZN) saw unusual options activity.
+After the option alert, the stock price moved up to $3713.71.

 - Option Type: SWEEP